11 questions to ask your boss the first day of a remote-only job

 Knowing the three folders you should pay attention to and the five templates you should use for your work can, once again, save you hours of digging (and reworking).

-8. “Would it be possible to share calendar invitations to upcoming meetings, you think I should attend?”
+8. “Would it be possible to share calendar invitations to upcoming meetings you think I should attend?”

 It’s important to be seen and heard when you’re new—and you can only be seen and heard if you’re in the room.
 If you don’t ask, you might get overlooked and miss meetings people expect you to be at.